WC Brewery, Mickle Trafford

 The Livre- in existence in 1805

-The Black Dog Tavern (Bridge Street Row)- recorded in the Cheshire Sheaf as existing in 1815, lying on the north side of 'Bromfield's Entry', in Pigot's Directory for 1828/9, when the licencee was Robert Griffith, and in the The Chester Trades Directory in 1850 when its licencee was Richard Hoskins, a once well-known local comedian, "a power on the Chester stage".
+The Black Dog Tavern (Bridge Street Row)- recorded in the Cheshire Sheaf as existing in 1815, lying on the north side of 'Bromfield's Entry'.
+In Pigot's Directory for 1818-20 the licencee was William Hodson (who was still there in 1823), in that publication for 1828/9 Robert Griffith was listed, as he was in 1840 when his house was referred to as The Black Dog Coffee House and Tavern.
+In the Chester Trades Directory in 1850 its licencee was Richard Hoskins, a once well-known local comedian, "a power on the Chester stage".
 "That favourite resort of many of the principal tradesmen..
 Many a dramatic star stayed a night at the Black Dog and afforded pleasant recreation and harmony, no doubt, to Dick's then numerous and mirthful circle".

 We're informed that Barlow's upstairs bar or lounge was know as “the passion parlour" in World War II as it was a favourite, intimate rendezvous for servicemen and their lady friends.